Elders/EldersFirebaseRemoteConfig/README.md

 ```
 Depending on your needs, you can handle each use case accordingly, however here are some recommendations:
 - if you use required updates - update the remote config and check for updates when your app becomes active - this way if the user manage to dismiss your blocking dialog, you can recover from it quickly
-- if you use recommeded updates - update the remote config and check for updates at least once when your app starts
+- if you use recommended updates - update the remote config and check for updates at least once when your app starts
 - based on your needs, you can implement mechanism to allow users to postpone updates, etc ...

-The library declares and delivers the remote config for the updates and check whenever an update is applicable - how you will interpred, use and hadnle these updates is in your hands.
+The library declares and delivers the remote config for the updates and check whenever an update is applicable - how you will interpret, use and handle these updates is in your hands.

 #### CI scripts

 The library also includes the following swift scripts which you can use on your CI.
-They work with a service account JSON key for authentiation.
+They work with a service account JSON key for authentication.
 For more information see [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/oauth2/service-account)

 - `get_service_account_project_id` - this scripts parses the service account JSON and outputs the `project_id`
 - `generate_service_account_jws` - this scripts generates the JWS needed to get access token from google, based on the service account JSON
 - `get_service_account_token_url` - this scripts parses the service account JSON and outputs the `token_uri`
-- `set_remote_config_recommended_update` - this script updates the firbase remote config with provided version, download url, platform and service account JSON
+- `set_remote_config_recommended_update` - this script updates the firebase remote config with provided version, download url, platform and service account JSON